kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 Since the RuntimeClass scheduling rules represent hard requirements (the node supports the RuntimeClass or it doesn't), the scheduling API should not include preferences, ruling out NodeAffinity.
-The NodeSelector type is much more expressive than the `map[string]string` selector, so the RuntimeClass scheduling rules embrace that more powerful API.
+The NodeSelector type is much more expressive than the `map[string]string` selector, but the top-level union logic makes merging NodeSelectors messy (requires a cross-product).
+For simplicity, we went with the simple requirements.

 [NodeAffinity]: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity